yujiri8/yujiri.xyz/software/pythontut1.md

 ## What's with this "prompt"?

 In most languages, to write a program, you have to save the source code to a file and then execute the file.
+Lines of code are executed from top to bottom.
 But Python also features an interactive mode, where you can type instructions one by one and see them executed as you enter them.
 This is called the interactive prompt, the Python shell, or the REPL (read-evaluate-print loop).
-Please follow along with this for now by starting IDLE or the appropriate Python command.
+I recommend following along with this for now by starting IDLE or the appropriate Python command.

 When you start, you'll probably see a message about the Python version and stuff and then a line starting with `>>>`.
 The `>>>` means it's waiting for you to enter code.
 The result of each command you type is displayed on the next line without the `>>>`.
 The `>>>` is called a prompt (confusingly, that word refers to both this symbol and the interactive mode in general).